microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-01.md

 - Verify Pod Chaos restarted the application's AKS pod
 - Observe any failure in the application
 - Was your application available?
-- If not how can you make it available during such an outage?
+- If your application went offline, what change could you make to the application?
+- Rerun the experiment and verify if the change was successful

 ## Tips